Every professional displayed on Counselling Directory has been independently

 From September 2009 I have worked as an Affiliate counsellor for Northorpe Hall Trust supporting young people in accessing counselling.

-As an affiliate practitioner for Insight Health Care http://www.mhco.org.uk/ formerly known as Oakdale I support this service in offering qualitive counselling support to their client group
+As an affiliate practitioner for Insight Health Care http://www.mhco.org.uk/ formerly known as Oakdale I supported this service in offering qualitive counselling support to their client group

 I have worked with The Validium Group, which is employee assistance, psychological rehabilitation, and wellbeing provider that works in partnership with HR, Healthcare and OH professionals to prevent and overcome the stress, absence and trauma issues that can limit the ability of people to perform at work.